bamzi/snowplow/README.md

 [community@snowplowanalytics.com][community-email]

 If you want to talk directly to us (e.g. about a commercially sensitive issue), email is the easiest way.

-### Gitter

-If you want to discuss already created issues, potential bugs, new features you would like to work on or any kind of developer chat, you can head over to our [Gitter room](https://gitter.im/snowplow/snowplow).

 ## Copyright and license